Slide 1

 PGY 1

-Although the program is new, the health system and program leadership have a long track record of successful graduate medical education.
+This health system and program leadership have a long track record of successful graduate medical education.
 My professional path started in a tiny town in northwest Oklahoma, where I learned to be a comprehensive, community-minded family medicine physician.
 After 11 years there, an opportunity to transition to a career in teaching presented itself.
 During seven years with OU-Tulsa, I discovered the perfect career for me – teaching new physicians who had chosen family medicine as their life’s work.
 I was privileged to serve as director of the family medicine program there for almost six years, during a time of amazing change and innovation.

-We are looking for applicants who share those core values and will bring optimism, flexibility and resilience to their resident experience.
+We are looking for applicants who share those core values, and will bring optimism, flexibility, and resilience to their resident experience.
 If working as part of team to build something which will last long beyond your resident life sounds like the kind of challenge you would enjoy, then come take a closer look!

 Barbara H. Miller, MD, FAAFP